skayhan13/Pandemic-Watching/README_Project1.md

 == Data Set(s) =======================
-Data pulled from APIs.
-See API Resources below.
+Data originated from OMDB API (see API Resources below) and Flixible.csv data file.

 == API Resources =======================
 http://www.omdbapi.com/

 Registration is required to obtain personal APIs.
 Follow respective documentation at each website for more information.